 Step 1: Brainstorm

 This part took me the longest.
-I sat down one afternoon (interrupted by the 4 year old and baby, often) and wrote down all the meals we like to eat.
+I sat down one afternoon and wrote down all the meals we like to eat.
 Our family favourites.
 My goal was 60 meals, but I quickly realized that was a lofty goal.
 In the end, I came up with 40 meals.
 Enough for 8 weeks of eating when I allot 5 meals a week.
 I like to leave 2 days free for last minute events, trying out a new recipe and Sunday dinner at my parent’s house.

 Here are the meals that made the rotation.
 Keep in mind that they must be simple, enjoyed by all family members and not require any weird ingredients: